JaromirCharles/PMS/documentation/documentation.md

 * **tenants** (mainly the personnel managers) of a firm to organize their jobs and workers.
 * **employees** to have a complete overview of their tenant's jobs.

-A better understanding of the functionality of the application can be seen within the following user cases.
+A better understanding of the functionality of the application can be seen within the following use cases.

 <img src="/home/jaromir/Documents/PMS/documentation/personnel_manager_use_case.png" alt="personnel_manager_use_case" style="zoom:80%;" />

-The diagram above depicts the main functionalities of the **tenant**.
-The tenant has the ability to register his company to use our service.
+The diagram above depicts the main functionalities of a tenant.
+A tenant has the ability to register his company to use the `PMS` service.
 Upon successful registration he/she can log into the system and use its functionalities.
+A tenant has basically two important functionalities:

-One functionality being to invite employees to use the service whereby an email invitation will be sent to that employee via our system.
-The other functionality available to the tenant is to create, edit and delete jobs.
+* **organizing employees** - the personnel manager can invite employees to use their `PMS` service whereby after submitting an employee's email address, an email invitation will be sent to that employee via our system.
+* **organizing jobs** - the other functionality available is to create, edit and delete jobs.
+While creating a job, fields such as the date, a title and description, location and start time and number of needed workers for that job must be filled out.
+Employees can apply for these jobs, and the personnel manager can select from the provided list of applied workers who shall take part to accomplish said job.

 <img src="/home/jaromir/Documents/PMS/documentation/employee_use_case.png" alt="employee_use_case" style="zoom:100%;" />

-The diagram above depicts the main functionality of the user.
-Upon retrieval of an email invitation, he/she can register to use the PMS service of his/her company.
-After registration, he/she can log into the system where the employee can then apply and un-apply for desired jobs.
+The diagram above depicts the main functionalities of a user/employee.
+Upon retrieval of an email invitation, he/she can register themselves to use the `PMS` service of his/her company.
+After registration, when logged in, the employee is firstly greeted with a list of the company's current available jobs.
+He/she can then with free will apply and un-apply for desired jobs.
+A respective view for the applied and upcoming (jobs the personnel manager selected the employee to part take in) jobs are also available.